ablanco1950/bone-fracture-7fylg_Yolov10/README.md

 It assumes that the project is located in the folder "C:/bone-fracture-7fylg_Yolov10", otherwise the assignment must be changed by modifying line 22

+The parameter multi_scale has been changed to true.

 also uses the .yaml file:

 data.yaml